citrix/terraform-provider-citrix/docs/resources/cloud_resource_location.md

 ### Optional

+- `force_delete` (Boolean) Boolean that indicates any Connectors still in the resource location should be removed from Citrix Cloud on `terraform destroy` action.
+When `false`, the destroy is blocked while the resource location still contains Connectors.
+Defaults to `false`.

+~> **Please Note** Only the Citrix Cloud Connector records are removed.
+The Connector VMs themselves still need to be cleaned up separately.

+~> **Please Note** The force deletion only happens when the resource location is actually deleted, not when setting this parameter to `true`.
+Once this parameter is set to `true`, there must be a successful `terraform apply` run before a `destroy` to update this value in the resource state.
+Without a successful `terraform apply` after this parameter is set, this flag will have no effect.
+If setting this field in the same operation that would destroy the resource location, this flag will not work.
+Additionally when importing a resource location, a successful `terraform apply` is required to set this value in state before it will take effect on a destroy operation.
 - `internal_only` (Boolean) Flag to determine if the resource location can only be used internally.
 Defaults to `false`.
 - `time_zone` (String) Timezone associated with the resource location.
 Please refer to the `Timezone` column in the following [table](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/default-time-zones?view=windows-11#time-zones) for allowed values.